akarazhev/crypto-scout-test/doc/0.0.1/issue/6-implement-tables-and-json-for-1d-1w-btc-usd-data.md

   any important points.
 - As the `expert java engineer` implement the `1d` data in @kline_1d.json taking into account that it receives one row per request.
 Update the implementations @AssertCmcParserTablesTest.java, @MockCmcParserTablesTest.java to test changes.
-- As the `expert database engineer` double-check your proposal and make sure that they are correct and haven't missed any important points.
+- As the `expert java engineer` double-check your proposal and make sure that they are correct and haven't missed any important points.

 ## `BTC-USD` 1D data model in json